History of Cuba: Economic expansion and stagnation

 However, the United States, rather than Latin America, was the frame of reference for educated Cubans.
 Middle-class Cubans grew frustrated at the economic gap between Cuba and the US, and increasingly dissatisfied with the administration.
 Large income disparities arose due to the extensive privileges enjoyed by Cuba's unionized workers.
 Cuban labour unions had established limitations on mechanization and even banned dismissals in some factories.
 The labour unions' privileges were obtained in large measure "at the cost of the unemployed and the peasants".

 Cuba's labour regulations ultimately caused economic stagnation.
 Hugh Thomas asserts that "militant unions succeeded in maintaining the position of unionized workers and, consequently, made it difficult for capital to improve efficiency."
 Between 1933 and 1958, Cuba increased economic regulation enormously.
 The regulation led to declining investment.
 The World Bank also complained that the Batista administration raised the tax burden without assessing its impact.
 Unemployment was high; many university graduates could not find jobs.
 After its earlier meteoric rise, the Cuban gross domestic product grew at only 1% annually on average between 1950 and 1958.

+The United States dominated the Cuban economy before the Revolution, controlling 80 percent of Cuba’s trade.
+US firms ran the public utilities, the railroad, and all of the oil refineries.
+Two-thirds of food production came from US-owned agro-business enterprises.
+US developers owned half of the arable land on the island.
+Just 8 percent of landholders owned three-quarters of the land.
+At least a quarter of the population was unemployed.
+One-fifth of the population received 58 percent of the income, while the bottom fifth took in just 2 percent.
+According to PBS, a thriving middle class held the promise of prosperity and social mobility.
+According to Cuba historian Louis Perez of the University of North Carolina at Chapel Hill, "Havana was then what Las Vegas has become."